spectrocloud/librarium/content/docs/09.5-security/10-product-architecture.md

 ## Multi-tenancy

-Palette is a multi-tenant SaaS system where every tenant represents a customer.
+Palette is a multi-tenant SaaS platform in which every tenant represents a customer.
 We ensure tenant isolation through the following design principles and techniques:

 <br />